mgrove36/bbc-young-reporter/_posts/2019-03-06-what-is-in-the-patients-best-interest.md

 title: What Is 'In The Patient's Best Interest’?
 date: 2019-03-06 11:46
 authors: Aadith C
 image-caption: Disagreements, difficult decisions and assisted dying.
-What is 'in the patient's best interest'?
+What is 'in the patient's best interest'? | &copy; BBC
 layout: image-article
 categories: articles
 ---